Chapter 1 Introduction

 Critiques of simulation studies often revolve around the realism, relevance, or generality of the data generating process.
 Are the simulated data realistic, in the sense that they follow similar patterns to what one would see in real empirical data?
 Are the explored aspects of the simulation relevant to what we would expect to find in practice?
 Was the simulation systematic in exploring a wide variety of scenarios, so that general conclusions are warranted?

-We see at least three principles for addressing questions such as these.
+We see at least three principles for addressing such questions in one’s own work.
 Perhaps most fundamental is to be transparent in one’s methods and reasoning: explicitly state what was done, and provide code so that others can reproduce one’s results or tweak them to test variations of the data-generating process or alternative analysis strategies.
 Another important component of a robust argument is to systematically vary the conditions under examination.
-This is faciliated by writing code in a way to make it easy to simulate across a range of different data-generating scenarios.
+This is facilitated by writing code in a way to make it easy to simulate across a range of different data-generating scenarios.
 Once that is in place, one can systematically explore myriad scenarios and report all of the results.
+An aspiration of the simulation architect should be to explore the boundary conditions that separate where preferred methods work and where they break or fail.
 Finally, one can draw on relevant statistical theory to support the design of a simulation and interpretation of its results.
 Mathematical analysis might indicate that some features of a data-generating process will have a strong influence on the performance of a method, while other features will not matter at all when sample sizes are sufficiently large.
 Well designed simulations will examine conditions that are motivated by or complement what is known based on existing statistical theory.

 1.3 Simulating to learn